Detroiters

-Detroiters is an American television comedy series created by Sam Richardson, Tim Robinson, Zach Kanin, and Joe Kelly.
-The series, filmed on location in Detroit, starred native Michiganders Sam Richardson (of Detroit) and Tim Robinson (of Clarkston).
+Detroiters is an American sitcom created by Sam Richardson, Tim Robinson, Zach Kanin, and Joe Kelly.
+The series, filmed on location in Detroit, starred native Michiganders Richardson and Robinson.
 The series premiered on Comedy Central on February 7, 2017 and ran for two seasons.
 On December 11, 2018, Comedy Central canceled the series.

-Premise

 Best friends and next-door neighbors Sam Duvet (Richardson) and Tim Cramblin (Robinson) work together as creatives at Tim's family's advertising agency in Detroit (which Tim took over after his father stepped down), producing low-budget TV commercials for local businesses.